isle-project/graphmaker/README.md

   -a, --apiKey ARG                  Model provider API key

-  -t, --type NAME                   Model type ('memoryless' or 'serial')
+  -t, --type NAME                   Model type ('streaming' or 'single')

   --exec ARG                        Determines how tasks are sent to the AI model in t
                                     he :exec command: 'batch' [fewest requests], 'incr